sjrtwo/sjrtwo/README.md

 - 👋 Hi, I’m @sjrtwo.
 - 👀 I’m interested in utilizing Julia programmming to develop an octonion arithmetic calculator, and create graphics based on octonion set relationships.
 - 🌱 I’m currently learning the Julia programming language.
 I have recent experience with Python, Ruby, Java, Perl, C, and PeopleSoft programming.
-I have previously involved with programming using Lisp, COBOL, and the IBM assembly language.
+I have previously programmed using Lisp, COBOL, and the IBM assembly language.

 <!---